thanhhvnqb/CMNN/README.md

 1. Run file ``CMNN\plotshape.m`` to plot 2D and the output 3D shape in 3 different views.

 ## Citation
-Please cite this paper in your publications if it helps your research:
+Please cite these papers in your publications if it helps your research:

     @ARTICLE{thanh2018tii3d,
       author={V. Hoang and K. Jo},